nathanielkam/mint-csv-import/readme.md

 random
 requests
 time
 urllib.parse

 Virtual Environment Setup (from app repo root)
 1. Make sure you have venv on your system, using the following command based on your python version
-	- python -m pip install virtualenv
 	- python3 -m pip3 install virtualenv
 2. Make sure you are in repo root \
 	- (where import.py and requirements.txt are)